Crime

 (punishment):

-make crime more costly; deter from committing crime and criminals from
+more costly; deter from committing crime and criminals from recidivism.

-crime is determined by social forces and not the decisions of criminals;
+determined by social forces and not the decisions of criminals; criminals

 Restitution is associated with the civil